nekrasov-d/digital-filters/README.md

 # digital-filters #

-RTL (Verilog) digital filter library based on Python scipy library output.
-Yet.
+RTL (SystemVerilog) digital filter library based on Python scipy library output (mostly).
 Maybe I will add filters, based on some other filter design tool outputs later, or maybe some filters that won't require some offline calculated stuff and work as is (adaptive filters, for expample).

 But currently the workflow is like this: